5 ways to get more out of Foundations

 On the fence when it comes to the purported benefits of mindfulness?
-Read 4 Evidence-based reasons to start practising mindfulness now, from a psychiatrist on the Foundations team.
+Read 4 Evidence-based reasons to start practicing mindfulness now, from a psychiatrist on the Foundations team.

 4. Learn to challenge your thoughts.

-Give yourself some much needed mental space by learning how to keep unhelpful thoughts in check with techniques from Cognitive Behavioural Therapy (CBT) in Foundations’ Challenge your thoughts programme.
+Give yourself some much needed mental space by learning how to keep unhelpful thoughts in check with techniques from Cognitive Behavioral Therapy (CBT) in Foundations’ Challenge your thoughts program.
 By learning to identify unhelpful thoughts, and record them in your Foundations Thought record you can work towards balancing your thinking.

 5. Start a gratitude practice.

 It’s not as easy as it sounds (especially during difficult times), but science shows that being grateful can help you feel better (physically and mentally)...but, you’ve got to make it a regular part of your routine.
 Learn how to move your focus to what’s good with our Take steps to more positive thinking program.
 Or use our Ending the day with gratitude audio (6 minutes) to separate your busy day from your evening as you reflect on what you’re thankful for.